OwenCorrigan76/music-festival-app/README.md

 # Music Festival App
+This repository is part of the HDip in Computer Science course in SETU.

 Version 1

 This repository contains an Android Studio application, written in Kotlin.
 The applications does the following: